 Sharing the workload is a key ingredient to making family gatherings fun for everyone.
-If you're encountering this type of problem, think about some new ideas you'd like to try out and discuss them with your spouse or partner.
+If you're encountering this type of problem, think about some new ideas you'd like to try out and discuss them with your family.
 These new ideas which might include:

 Assign tasks like cleaning, decorating, watching toddlers, setting the table, serving drinks, clearing the table and washing the dishes.
-The idea that everyone has to help out may be revolutionary for some so expect a little grumbling the first couple years!
+One family makes this more fun by writing each task on two small pieces of paper.
+Everyone pulls out one piece of paper and finds their partner who also has that task.
+The idea that everyone helps may be revolutionary for some so expect a little grumbling the first couple years!

 Even young children can help by coloring decorations or place cards for the table.
 By getting kids started early on helping out, you will be preparing them to take on more challenging tasks when they're older.